 Virgin Gorda British Virgin Islands Travel Guide

 This geological wonder stands on the southern tip of Virgin Gorda island.
 Massive granite boulders, some reaching 40 feet in diameter, create a series of sheltered sea pools, grottoes, and archways.
-Visitors discover these formations by wading, scrambling, and swimming between the boulders, an unique adventure.
+Visitors explore these formations by wading, scrambling, and swimming between the boulders, an unique adventure.

 A short, moderate hike leads to an observation tower at the summit.
 From here tower, you acquire breathtaking 360-degree views of Virgin Gorda, the surrounding BVI islands (including Tortola and Anegada), and even the USVI on a clear day.
 The climb is worth the panoramic reward.

-The recreational area is open during daylight hours.
+The park is open during daylight hours.

 Moderate.
 Trails are well-defined but include inclines.

-Virgin Gorda island boasts numerous pristine beaches, often less crowded than those on Tortola, providing tranquil spots for relaxation.
+Virgin Gorda boasts numerous pristine beaches, often less crowded than those on Tortola, providing tranquil spots for relaxation.

 This beautiful, calm bay sits adjacent to The Baths and is accessible through the boulder trail.
 Its white sandy shores and clear, shallow areas make it great for swimming and unwinding after exploring the grottoes.

 Also located next to The Baths, Spring Bay has a quieter, more expansive beach experience.
-Its calm, shallow waters make it ideal for families with young children.
+Its serene, shallow waters make it ideal for families with young children.
 Large boulders dot the shoreline, providing shade and interesting formations.

-Sandy areas with calm, waters that are not deep like Spring Bay are ideal for families with young children, providing safe swimming environments.
+Beaches with calm, waters that are not deep like Spring Bay are ideal for families with young children, providing safe swimming environments.

 Beyond the well-known sites, Virgin Gorda island holds several lesser-visited spots presenting unique charm.